Have you ever wondered if coffee can go bad, like most other foods?

 Green beans travel, inside cloth bags, hundreds of miles from farm to a shipping port.
 From there, they travel across countries or continents to get to the roasting facility.
 And throughout this process, 99% of all green beans are still in good condition.

 Roasting consists of technically baking the beans.
 This will remove what little water they had and now they are even more resistant to going bad.

-After roasting, coffee beans are usually packaged in sealed bags.
+After roasting, the beans are usually packaged in sealed bags.
 And this is key: the bags are never transparent and are made of resistant material- they are certainly not just a bit of plastic, but good material.

 Bad or Stale?
 Is it the Same?

 What can happen, however, is that the oils in the beans go rancid.
-This gives it both a sour smell as well as a distinct sour taste that isn’t pleasant like the usual acidity in coffee.
+This gives it both a sour smell as well as a distinctly sour taste that isn’t pleasant like the usual acidity in coffee.
 It’s also possible that coffee becomes bland in taste, or that it tastes like something it shouldn’t – such as rubber, or something else.

 Because coffee is very absorbent, whenever the seal is compromised in packages, it’s as good as gone.
 It will take in smells from outside and soak them in.
 Some of them can be very, very unpleasant.

 Alternatively, if coffee is exposed to too much heat or warms for prolonged periods of time, the oils will go rancid and ruin your coffee.

 It is absolutely possible that you’ve had stale coffee before.
 It’s hard to tell the difference because it could easily just be a bad batch.
 Sometimes, we even convince ourselves we did something wrong during the brewing process.